merrillshen/merrillshen/README.md

 ## About Me :standing_man:

 - Professional Problem Solver
+- M.Eng in Computer Science at Cornell University (Class of 2023)
 - B.Eng Mechanical Engineer at Imperial College London (Class of 2022)
-- M.Eng in Computer Science at Cornell University (Class of 2023)
-- Passionate in materialising ideas in both hardware and software
+- Passionate in materialising ideas in both hardware and software, open to work!
-- 2023 Goal: Improve my fundamentals and grow as a software engineer
-- Current Projects: Personal Website, and honestly just studying
+- Current Project: Building a system with React, Python, RabbitMQ/Firebase, Wear OS and iOS components
-- Hobbies: 3D Printing and Cooking
+- Hobbies: Cooking n Learnin

 ## Lets Connect  ✉️